Dockerizing/Pfarrerbuch.compose/README.md

 To using it you have to install [docker](https://www.docker.com/community-edition) and [docker-compose](https://docs.docker.com/compose/install/).

 To authenticate the container to clone from a remote git repository it expects an ssh-agent running on the host.
-Socket of the host should be specified in the environment variable `SSH_AUTH_SOCK` available during the docker-compose setup.
+The socket of the host should be specified in the environment variable `SSH_AUTH_SOCK` available during the docker-compose setup.
+You can find more information about how to manage the ssh-agent at the end of the document.

 If you already have a running docker daemon and docker-compose just clone this repository and run